Manishearth/manishearth.github.io/source/_posts/2018-01-16-whats-tokio-and-async-io-all-about.markdown

 Go code is already interruptible for the GC to be able to run, so the scheduler can always ask goroutines to stop.
 The scheduler is also aware of I/O, so when a goroutine is waiting on I/O it yields to the scheduler.

-Essentialy, Go bytecode has a bunch of points scattered throughout it where it tells the scheduler and GC "take over if you want" (and also "I'm waiting on stuff, please take over").
+Essentialy, a compiled Go function will have a bunch of points scattered throughout it where it tells the scheduler and GC "take over if you want" (and also "I'm waiting on stuff, please take over").

 When a goroutine is swapped on an OS thread, some registers will be saved, and the program counter will switch to the new goroutine.